 Near the end of the first planet in Knights of the Old Republic, you get to win a swoop bike race on a bike modified with a prototype accelerator.
 The adversary tries to deny your prize on the grounds that it was an unfair advantage, but the prize, being a Jedi, takes matters into her own hands by breaking out and killing most of the bad guys.

+In Sid Meier’s Alpha Centauri, any prototype starts out one experience level ahead of a normal unit.
+This means that, with a Command Center and Bioenhancement Center, a prototype is Elite right off the rack.
 However, this is justified in the background material: Factions entrust their newest tech to their most experienced and effective troops and crews; the actual equipment is not significantly different from that given to subsequent units.
 Furthermore, prototypes take longer to build (unless the base has a Skunkworks), indicating the extra resources needed to work out the kinks.
 The actual equipment is probably not a prototype at all, but first-generation production.

 Fallout 3 has some really powerful prototype stuff.
 Example: MPLX Novasurge, a unique plasma pistol which greatly increases damage and the critical multiplier at the cost of doubled power usage and weight.
 It was developed by a "Section: A61" shortly before the Great War broke out.
 The prototype survived the war by being beamed aboard Mothership Zeta approx. 200 years before the Lone Wanderer found it in the ship's cargo hold..
 Or the MP-47/A power armor prototype with a built-in medical dispenser and an onboard AI.
 And the Capital Wasteland's sole set of T-51b power armor(not counting the indestructible Winterized version from Operation: Anchorage).
 Finally, there's Liberty Prime, a Humongous Mecha built for the Anchorage Reclamation, but kept out of battle due to problems with its power supply.